Will Les Moonves leave with $0, $120 million, or something in between?

 "Les' departure occurs at a time when we are operating from a position of great strategic strength," Ianniello asserted.
 "As you all know, there is amazing work going on across the Company, and I feel confident we have the best people in the business to continue building on our outstanding success."

+According to the SEC filing, Moonves may keep an office at CBS for the time being, partly to help with the corporate "transition."

-CBS stock was trading down about 3% in early trading on Monday.
+CBS stock was trading down about 3.5% in midday trading on Monday.